mitre/microsoft-365-foundations-cis-baseline/README.md

 #### Install InSpec
 Go to https://www.inspec.io/downloads/ and consult the documentation for your Operating System to download and install InSpec.

-#### Ensure InSpec version is at least 4.23.10
+#### Check InSpec version is at least version 6
 ```sh
 inspec --version
 ```
 ### Profile Input Values
 The default values for profile inputs are given in `inspec.yml`.
+Not all values in `inspec.yml` have been given a default value -- for example, the sensitive connection and authentication variables have not been (and cannot be) given a default.

-These values can be overridden by creating an `inputs.yml` file -- see [the InSpec documentation for inputs](https://docs.chef.io/inspec/inputs/).
+These values need to be overridden with values appropriate for your environment.
+You must create an `inputs.yml` file -- see [the InSpec documentation for inputs](https://docs.chef.io/inspec/inputs/).

+** DO NOT COMMIT YOUR INPUTS.YML FILE! ** That file will include sensitive login info for your own M365 instance.

 ```yml
     #Controls using this input: